Mantra

 1. Saguna Mantras.
 These are mantras that send salutations towards a particular deity.
 Examples of this are:

-• Om Namah Shivaya; salutations to Shiva.
+Om Namah Shivaya; salutations to Shiva.

-• Our Father; salutations to God the Father.
+Our Father; salutations to God the Father.

-• Om Gam Ganapataye; salutations to Ganesha.
+Om Gam Ganapataye; salutations to Ganesha.

 2. Nirguna Mantras.
 These are mantras that are not toward a particular deity, but more to create a feeling state or vibration.
 Or acknowledge a feeling state or vibration.
 Examples of these are:

-• Aham Brahmasmi.
+Aham Brahmasmi.
 We are the creator of our lives.
-When we chant Aham Brahmasmi, we are bring about a feeling state of that of the architect of destiny.
+When we chant Aham Brahmasmi, we are saying that the life we have created for ourselves is our destiny.
+We are responsible for our own happiness and evolution.

 3. Then there are mantras that are used for blessing such as:

-• Om Shanti, shanti, shantih, ‘I send tidings of peace; or I bless this food.
+Om Shanti, shanti, shantih, ‘I send tidings of peace; or I bless this food.

-• AUM sending blessings to everyone on all levels.
+AUM sending blessings to everyone on all levels.

-• The Gayatri Mantra which is the most powerful of all vedic mantras.
+The Gayatri Mantra which is the most powerful of all Vedic mantras.
 It begins by an invocation of the three worlds, Physical, mental and spiritual and sends forth blessings that we may see the light of these three worlds but also awaken to the light that is within each one of us.

-• Sarveshaam Mantra which sends blessings of goodness, peace, wholeness and auspiciousness to all beings.
+Sarveshaam Mantra which sends blessings of goodness, peace, wholeness and auspiciousness to all beings.

-These Mantras and others are a part of the SR meetings.
-The repetition of mantra in our meetings brings about comfort in chanting out loud and done in a sangha (group of people coming together for a common purpose), brings about a feeling state in the space that we are sharing in the moment.
+These Mantras and others are a part of our SR meetings.
+The repetition of mantra in our meetings brings about comfort in chanting out loud and when done in a sangha (group of people coming together for a common purpose), they bring about a feeling state in the space that we are sharing in that moment.
 If you can get the feeling state and move to a deeper state of consciousness while chanting together, than it is hoped that you can begin to retain the feeling state beyond the SR meeting and through your own practice.
 As Ram Dass would say ‘you can then start to move to channels 3 and 4’.
-Of which; channels 1 and 2 are of the material world that what we can physically see, touch and judge.
-These Mantras/Prayers are shared on the SR website under the tab: Mantra.
-The Sanskrit and English translation of the mantra is shared with a brief meaning of the mantra.
-Also included is a recording of the mantra for correct pronunciation and to chant along with.
-There is hope that these mantras and others that you may find along your path, can bring you to a state of equanimity, peacefulness, and contentedness.
+Of which; channels 1 and 2 are of the material world that what we can physically see, touch and judge; and channels 3 and 4 open us up into the aware states of consciousness and to the more spiritual realms.